QianQ77/WebCrawler/README.md

 <li> Use Jsoup to parse the URLs and use Jsoup selector to find all 'a' tags with "href" attribute;

-Crawl with multiple threads;
+<li> Crawl with multiple threads;

-Save visited URLs into Neo4j, a graph database, so we can create a complte graph of a website;
+<li> Save visited URLs into Neo4j, a graph database, so we can create a complte graph of a website;

-Use Spring Data to interacti with Neo4j;
+<li> Use Spring Data to interacti with Neo4j;

-Use Spring Boot to wireup;
+<li> Use Spring Boot to wireup;

-Use Mockito library and PowerMock library for unit test;
+<li> Use Mockito library and PowerMock library for unit test;

-Use Java8 Predicates;
+<li> Use Java8 Predicates;

 A Few Factors When Building a Web Crawler